Scabies: History

 Scabies has been observed in humans since ancient times.
 Archeological evidence from Egypt and the Middle East suggests scabies was present as early as 494 BC.
 In the fourth century BC, Aristotle reported on "lice" that "escape from little pimples if they are pricked" – a description consistent with scabies.
 Arab physician Ibn Zuhr is believed to have been the first to provide a clinical description of the scabies mites.

 Roman encyclopedist and medical writer Aulus Cornelius Celsus (circa 25 BC – 50 AD) is credited with naming the disease "scabies" and describing its characteristic features.
 The parasitic etiology of scabies was documented by Italian physician Giovanni Cosimo Bonomo (1663–1696) in his 1687 letter, "Observations concerning the fleshworms of the human body".
 Bonomo's description established scabies as one of the first human diseases with a well-understood cause.

 In Europe in the late 19th through mid-20th centuries, a sulfur-bearing ointment called by the medical eponym of Wilkinson's ointment was widely used for topical treatment of scabies.
 The contents and origins of several versions of the ointment were detailed in correspondence published in the British Medical Journal in 1945.

-In the 1995 documentary Anne Frank Remembered, Bloeme Evers-Emden told of how she was selected from Auschwitz and sent to a work camp where conditions were sufficiently improved that she was able to survive until the liberation.
-She said Anne Frank was rejected for this transfer because she had contracted scabies.